ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     <dt><strong>No preference</strong></dt>
   <dd>Select this option if you do not have a hosting preference.</dd>
     <dt><strong>Different  Server</strong></dt>
-  <dd>Select this option to have each instance hosted on a different server.
+  <dd>Select this option to host each instance on a different server.
 You can use this option if you are concerned about a single-server outage occurring that might affect all {{site.data.keyword.powerSys_notm}} instances. </dd>
   <dt><strong>Numerical Prefix</strong></dt>
   <dd>Select this option to add numbers before the name of the virtual server.
 For example, if the first {{site.data.keyword.powerSys_notm}} name is <i>Austin</i> the next name for the virtual instance is <i>1Austin</i></dd>
   <dt><strong>Numerical Postfix</strong></dt>